 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
-High blood sugar (glucose) can injure nerves throughout your body.
-Diabetic neuropathy most often damages nerves in your legs and feet.
+High blood sugar (glucose) can injure nerves throughout the body.
+Diabetic neuropathy most often damages nerves in the legs and feet.

 Diabetic neuropathy is a serious diabetes complication that may affect as many as 50% of people with diabetes.
 But you can often prevent diabetic neuropathy or slow its progress with consistent blood sugar management and a healthy lifestyle.

 There are four main types of diabetic neuropathy.
 You can have one type or more than one type of neuropathy.

 Your symptoms depend on the type you have and which nerves are affected.
 Usually, symptoms develop gradually.
 You may not notice anything is wrong until considerable nerve damage has occurred.